 The bill amends Section 33-32-221 of the Montana Code Annotated to prohibit health insurance issuers from performing prior authorization on certain psychiatric drugs.
-Specifically, it adds a provision that prevents prior authorization for any prescription drug, whether generic or brand name, that is designated as in shortage.
+Specifically, it adds a provision that prevents prior authorization for any prescription drug, whether generic or brand name, that is designated as being in shortage.
 Additionally, the bill clarifies that the list of psychiatric drugs in shortage will be determined quarterly based on the official shortage list published by the United States Food and Drug Administration.

 SB0317_1(1): 33-32-221